igouProto/Sounds-CSC780/README.md

 - Delete posts

 ## Good to have features
+- Make a post from the result of music recognition (ShazamKit)
 - Reposting
 - Add comment to posts
 - Quote lyrics when posting